mgwoo/ClipGraphExtract/README.md

 # ClipGraphExtract
+- An example repo for adding the tool in DAC 2020 tutorial 8.
 - The ClipGraphExtract is an example of using the OpenDB-C++-API and porting the projects to the top-level app.
 - The base sources are copied from [OpenROAD](https://github.com/The-OpenROAD-Project/OpenROAD) repo.
 - Please read the [doc/OpenRoadArch.md](https://github.com/The-OpenROAD-Project/OpenROAD/blob/master/doc/OpenRoadArch.md) to understand the requirement.
 The ClipGraphExtract is an  example that follows the OpenRoadArch.md.